There is a lot to worry about when it comes to taking care of your home.

 2. Energy Efficiency

-Are your energy are a little more expensive than this time last year?
-That may be a sign that some part of your heating system is weakening.
-Most companies can give you a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in discovering if your heating unit is giving up.
-Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
+Are your heating are a little more expensive than this time last year?
+That may be a sign that some part of your HVAC system is weakening.
+Most companies can provide a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in discovering if your heating unit is going out.
+Older heating systems can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age

-Heating units were never designed to last forever.
+Heating equipment were never designed to last until the end of time.
 Advanced, more efficient units are coming out all the time.
-But how long should your unit last?
+But how long should your heating unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating units operate at an efficiency of just 65% or poorer!
-A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your wallet.
+A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your bank account.

 4. Excessive Noise

-If you are having to raise your voice to talk because your heater is abnormally loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.
+If you are having to raise your voice to talk because your heating system is abnormally loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.

-Other noises like squealing, rattling, clinking, or banging could be signs of a mechanical problem.
-It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.
+Other noises like squealing, shaking, clinking, or banging could be signs of a mechanical issue.
+It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely detached.

-Today’s latest units function more soundlessly than ever.
-Often you’ll have to really pay attention to even know when they’re running.
-If noise pollution is important for you, that may be reason enough to upgrade to newer equipment.
+Today’s latest systems operate more soundlessly than ever.
+Often you’ll have to really play close attention to even know when they’re running.
+If noise pollution is important for you, that may be reason enough to upgrade to more modern equipment.

 5. Temperature and Comfort Issues